 - Difficulty chewing

 Factors such as arthritis and malformation in the spine can result in cervicogenic headaches.
 Additionally, injuries that might cause nerve compression in the neck could also cause pain in the temples.
 If this is the case, you will also experience the following:

 - Pain in the side of the head

 - Neck, arms, shoulder, or the region surrounding your eye hurt

 Any kind of infection, be it bacterial, fungal, or viral, that has an effect on your brain, ears, and sinuses could be the reason for your headache.
 Therefore, visit a specialist to see why you have a temple headache.

 What Should I Do?

 In simple terms, headaches in the temples could be due to tension headaches, migraines, infections, TMJ disorders, and more.
 Our specialists at Nirvana Elite Sleep & Wellness can diagnose what’s causing your headache or sleep issues and recommend adequate treatment.
 Contact our team now at (832) 952-1199.
-You can also visit us at 17146 N.Eldridge Pkwy Suite G, Tomball, Texas, 77377.
+You can also visit us at 303 Longmire Rd Suite # 102, Conroe, TX 77304, United States.